aspencapital/candidate-project-software-engineer/README.md

 * Create a RESTful service with two endpoints:

 	* An endpoint to start a game.
 Two simulated players will play out the game.
-	* An endpoint to get high scores stored in a database.
+	* An endpoint to get lifetime wins for each player stored in a database.

 * You should include some basic tests along with the application code.